Building Energy Codes

 Better building through energy efficiency

-PNNL is the lead support for the U.S. Department of Energy’s Building Technologies Office’s Building Energy Codes Program (BECP).
-PNNL supports the development of model codes by participating in the established industry processes.
+Pacific Northwest National Laboratory (PNNL) is the lead support for the U.S. Department of Energy Building Technologies Office’s Building Energy Codes Program (BECP).
+Over the next 30 years, energy codes for residential and commercial buildings are expected to save $126 billion nationwide.
+PNNL assists with the development of model codes by participating in established industry processes.
 Specifically, PNNL supports updating and implementing the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Standard 90.1 and the International Energy Conservation Code.
 Our staff also supports the development of state and jurisdictional codes as requested.
-In addition to development, PNNL provides technical assistance for code implementation (adoption and compliance) to states and jurisdictions that have adopted or are considering adopting codes.
+In addition to development, PNNL provides technical assistance for code adoption and implementation to states and jurisdictions that have adopted or are considering adopting codes.